 The AF sends a QoS monitoring request to the NEF by Nnef_AFsessionWithQoS_Create request message.
 The request message includes indication of jitter requirement, jitter measurement period, sample frequency.

+2a.
+The NEF authorizes the AF request and sends the jitter calculation parameter in the AF request to the NWDAF through Nnwdaf_Analyticsinfo_Request.
+NWDAF triggers the PCF for QoS monitoring.

-2. The NEF authorizes the AF request and sends the jitter calculation parameter in the AF request message to the PCF through the Npcf_PolicyAuthorization_Create request.
+2b.
+The NEF authorizes the AF request and sends the jitter calculation parameter in the AF request message to the PCF through the Npcf_PolicyAuthorization_Create request.